Purchases made through links earn us a small commission, at no extra cost to you.

 When I was done taking pictures, we found a place to sit on the hillside and enjoy our lunch as we continued to marvel at Mount Fitz Roy.
 We spent 1.5 hours simply sitting and taking in the moment.

 After lunch we debated walking down to the lakeshore and then over to the ridge on the left side of Laguna de los Tres, where there’s another lake hidden from view of the main lookout point, but the last thing we wanted to do was hike up another hill.
-Seeing as this was our fifth hike in six days, where we logged over 100 km, our legs and feet were definitely tired!
-In hindsight I deeply regret not walking the short distance to see the other lake.
+Seeing as this was our fifth hike in six days, where we logged over 100 km, our legs and feet were extremely tired!
+In hindsight, I deeply regret not walking the short distance to see the other lake.

 At about 2 o’clock we set off on the return hike, heading back the way we came.
 While it was nice to be going downhill, we still had to take our time so we didn’t slip on the loose rock that covered the trail.